Amy Hagerstrom Therapy PLLC

 Online Somatic Therapy Across Florida and Illinois

-I offer online somatic therapy to adults throughout Florida, inluding West Palm Beach, Delray Beach, Boca Raton, Fort Lauderdale, and nearby areas.
-Working online allows us to stay connected to what is happening in your nervous system in real time while you remain in a space that already feels familiar to you.
+I offer online somatic therapy to adults throughout Florida, including West Palm Beach, Delray Beach, Boca Raton, Fort Lauderdale, and nearby areas.
+Working online means you're in your own space, which for a lot of people actually makes it easier to tune into what's happening in their body and to keep showing up consistently.

-I’m also licensed in Illinois and see clients across the state, including Chicago.
+I’m also licensed in Illinois and work with clients across the state, including Chicago.

 Sea oats on the beach in Boca Raton.